-This document describes a single socket server design based on the Intel® Xeon® Processor D-2191, which is referred to hereinafter as Twin Lakes 1S server.
+This document describes a single socket server design based on the Intel® Next Gen Xeon® Processor D, which is referred to hereinafter as Twin Lakes 1S server.

-The Twin Lakes 1S server is designed to use Intel® Xeon® Processor D-2191 utilizing the performance and advanced Intelligence of Intel® Xeon® processors packaged into a dense, low-power SoC.
+The Twin Lakes 1S server is designed to use a next generation Intel® Xeon® Processor D utilizing the performance and advanced Intelligence of Intel® Xeon® processors packaged into a dense, low-power SoC.